 Contact a Chicago Battery Attorney Today

 Contact our attorneys today to learn about what legal defenses you may be able to use to fight the battery charges that have been filed against you.
 If convicted, the battery will stay with you for years to come.
-Calling the lawyers at the Kostopoulos Law Group, LLC is a great first step to limiting the damage impending battery charges may cause.
+Calling the lawyers at the Kostopoulos Law Group is a great first step to limiting the damage impending battery charges may cause.
 When you call we will review the details of your case, explain your legal rights, and develop a legal strategy to fight the battery charges against you.